afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 **Adjustment**

-- Low speed operation
+- Low speed operation (when confronted w/ noisy velocity estimates)
-  - Inverse speed can cause numerical instability
+  - Inverse speed can cause numerical instability (velocity in the denominator)
+    - wild swings in the steering wheel (not desirable for rider `comfort`)
-  - Add softening constant to controller (to assure that the donimator always has a minum value)
+  - Add softening constant ( $k_{s}$ ) to controller (to assure that the denominator always has a minimum value)

 $$
 \displaystyle \delta(t) =
 \psi(t) + \tan-1(\frac{k_{e}(t)}{k_{s} + \nu_{f}(t)})
 $$

-- Extra damping on heading
+- Higher speed - Extra damping on heading
   - Becomes an issue at higher speed in real vehicle
+  - This converts the heading error control portion to a PD controller(same approach for pure pursuit control of curvature)

 - Steer into constant radius curves
   - Improves tracking on curves by adding a feedforward term on heading